Kaduna govt, UNICEF partner on child friendly community – The Sun Nigeria

 Sola Ojo, Kaduna

-Kaduna State government in partnership with United Nations Children’s Fund (UNICEF) on Thursday successfully launched an intervention called Child-Friendly Community Initiative (CFCI).
+Kaduna government in partnership with United Nations Children’s Fund (UNICEF) on Thursday successfully launched an intervention called Child Friendly Community Initiative (CFCI).

 Child Friendly Community Initiative (CFCI) is a programme developed as part of efforts at ensuring children have access to all necessary services at the community level in Kaduna State, being piloted in Igabi and Lere local government areas of the State.